online submission instructions

 - Stage 1

-You will be asked to provide your email details, select your article category and upload your CIF.
-If your CIF conforms to the submission requirements for the journal (see below), you will be asked to continue to Stage 2.
+You will be asked to provide your email details and upload your CIF and structure factors.
+If your CIF conforms to the submission requirements (see below), you will be asked to continue to Stage 2.
 If your CIF does not conform to the submission requirements, you will be requested to correct your CIF before proceeding.

 - Stage 2